 Because the frequency and intensity range of music is significantly greater than that of speech, and because listener requirements for music are different from speech, hearing aids are now being redesigned to offer a more rewarding music listening experience.
 Hearing loss is common among musicians, but now with new advancements, hearing aids can help you hear better on the stage and off.

 Are you a music lover or performer who has noticed that sounds just aren’t as clear as they once were?
 It is important to monitor your hearing abilities with an annual hearing test.
-At La Canada Hearing, we provide comprehensive hearing health services, from hearing tests to hearing aid fittings.
+At La Cañada Hearing Aids & Audiology, we provide comprehensive audiology services, from hearing tests to hearing aid fittings to tinnitus solutions and more.
 Contact us to learn more about hearing aids that can help restore your access to the rich sounds of music.